ex22760/titanic-survival-prediction/README.md

 # Titanic - Machine Learning from Disaster

 This repository showcases my solution to Kaggle’s iconic Titanic: Machine Learning from Disaster competition — where the challenge is to predict passenger survival using real-world data and classification models.
 Featuring robust feature engineering, advanced imputation techniques, and a tuned Random Forest pipeline, this project achieved a top 10% accuracy score on the leaderboard.
+See titanic_notebook.py for further detailed visualisations and a comprehensive walkthrough of my approach to the problem.

 ---